Vrydagzynea: Description

 Orchids in the genus Vrydagzynea are terrestrial, perennial, deciduous, sympodial herbs with a fleshy, creeping, above-ground rhizome anchored by wiry roots.
 The leaves are thinly textured and stalked, arranged in a rosette at the base of the flowering stem or scattered along it.
 Small, resupinate dull-coloured flowers are crowded along the short flowering stem which usually has protruding bracts.
 The dorsal sepal and petals overlap, forming a hood over the column.
 The labellum has a downward pointing spur and two stalked glands that resemble tonsils or testicles.
 Orchids in this genus are distinguished from those in other similar genera by the labellum glands, labellum spur and by having petals which are shorter than the sepals.

 Taxonomy and naming

 The genus Vrydagzynea was first formally described in 1858 by Carl Ludwig Blume and the description was published in his book Collection des Orchidées les plus remarquables de l'archipel Indien et du Japon.
 The name Vrydagzynea honours the Dutch pharmacologist Theodore Daniel Vrydag Zynen, a contemporary of Blume.

 List of species

-The following is a list of species of Vrydagzynea recognised by the World Checklist of Selected Plant Families as at October 2020:
+The following is a list of species of Vrydagzynea recognised by Plants of the World Online as at October 2025: